 Australia's CSL posts 8% rise in H1 profit; raises FY outlook

+Immunoglobulin, also known as antibody, is a protein produced by plasma cells and other lymphocytes, extracted for the treatment of various immunological and neurological diseases.

+However, CSL expects its unit Seqirus, which hosts the influenza vaccines portfolio, to post a loss in the second half of the year.

-The company, which makes treatments for blood-related diseases and vaccines for influenza, posted a net profit of $1.25 billion for the six months ended Dec.
-31, compared with $1.16 billion a year earlier.
+The company's net profit rose to $1.25 billion in the six months ended Dec.
+31, from $1.16 billion a year earlier.

-CSL raised its after-tax net profit forecast for the full year to a range of $2.11 billion to $2.17 billion at constant currency.

-(Reporting by Shreya Mariam Job and Nikhil Subba in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Shreya Mariam Job and Nikhil Subba in Bengaluru; Editing by Anil D'Silva and Shailesh Kuber)

 ((Nikhil.Subba@thomsonreuters.com; Reuters Messaging: Nikhil.Subba.thomsonreuters.com@reuters.net))